mheidal/train-limit-linter/README.md

 Other mods which inject train stops into a train's schedule can be handled in a similar fashion.

+#### LTN and Cybersyn
+Train Limit Linter is not designed to use train networks in the same way as [LTN - Logistic Train Network by Optera](https://mods.factorio.com/mod/LogisticTrainNetwork) and [Project Cybersyn by lesbian_mami](https://mods.factorio.com/mod/cybersyn), which constantly modify train schedules so that the rule of conforming to P + R - 1 is not necessary.
+Therefore, Train Limit Linter does not display trains which are controlled by LTN or Cybersyn.
+Train Limit Linter can be used alongside those mods, if some trains are controlled by either LTN or Cybersyn and some trains are not.

+A train is considered to be controlled by LTN if any station that it visits is an LTN station (or shares a name with an LTN station.)

+A train is considered to be controlled by Project Cybersyn if it visits any station which is controlled by a cybernetic combinator.

 ### Contact
 For bug reports or feature suggestions, please [make an issue on the Github page](https://github.com/mheidal/train-limit-linter/issues/new).